Sarah Waters: Early life

-Sarah Waters was born in Neyland, Pembrokeshire, Wales in 1966.
-She later moved to Middlesbrough when she was eight years old.
+Sarah Waters was born in Neyland, Pembrokeshire, Wales, in 1966.
+She later moved to Middlesbrough, England, when she was eight years old.
 She grew up in a family that included her father Ron, mother Mary, and a "much older" sister.
 Her mother was a housewife and her father an engineer who worked on oil refineries.
 She describes her family as "pretty idyllic, very safe and nurturing".
 Her father, "a fantastically creative person", encouraged her to build and invent.

 Waters said, "When I picture myself as a child, I see myself constructing something, out of plasticine or papier-mâché or Meccano; I used to enjoy writing poems and stories, too."
 She wrote stories and poems that she describes as "dreadful gothic pastiches", but had not planned her career.
 Despite her obvious enjoyment of writing, she did not feel any special calling or preference for becoming a novelist in her youth.

 Waters was a supporter of the Campaign for Nuclear Disarmament, joining as a result of her boyfriend at the time.
 Politically, she has always identified as a leftist.

 Education

 After Milford Haven Grammar School, Waters attended university and earned degrees in English literature.
 She received a BA from the University of Kent, an MA from Lancaster University, and a PhD from Queen Mary, University of London.
-Her PhD thesis, entitled Wolfskins and togas : lesbian and gay historical fictions, 1870 to the present, served as inspiration and material for future books.
+Her PhD thesis, entitled Wolfskins and togas: lesbian and gay historical fictions, 1870 to the present, served as inspiration and material for future books.
 As part of her research she read 19th-century pornography, in which she came across the title of her first book, Tipping the Velvet.
-However, her literary influences are also found in the popular classics of Victorian literature, such as Charles Dickens, Wilkie Collins and the Brontës, and in the contemporary novelists that combine a keen interest in Victoriana with a post-modernist approach to fiction, especially A.S.
+However, her literary influences are also found in the popular classics of Victorian literature, such as Charles Dickens, Wilkie Collins, Mary Shelley and the Brontës, and in the contemporary novelists that combine a keen interest in Victoriana with a post-modernist approach to fiction, especially A.S.
 Byatt and John Fowles.
-Angela Carter's Nights at the Circus had a huge influence on her début novel as well, and Waters praises her for her literary prose, her "common touch", and her commitment to feminism.
+Angela Carter's Nights at the Circus had a huge influence on her début novel as well; Waters praises Carter for her literary prose, her "common touch", and her commitment to feminism.

 Personal life

 Waters came out as lesbian in the late 1980s.
 She has been in a relationship with copy editor Lucy Vaughan since 2002.
-As of 2007, she lives in Kennington, south-east London.
+As of 2007, she lived in Kennington, south-east London.